 We generally agree with the IASB's proposal regarding multi-employer plans and defined benefit plans that share risks between entities under common control.
 However, we refer to our overall concerns on the proposed Guidance, as described in our comment letter above.
-In addition, we generally support EFRAG's comments.
+In addition, we refer to EFRAG's response to the ED.
+We generally support EFRAG's comments.